Many employers are out of COBRA compliance but don’t realize it. Are you sure your company is following all the rules?

 - IRS Code §4980B(e)(2)(B).
 Excise tax penalties of up to $200 per day may be assessed by the IRS for each day on which a plan fails to comply with COBRA.
 Excise taxes must be self-reported on IRS Form 8928.

-In addition to the standard ERISA penalties outlined above, the failure to provide adequate Initial and Election notices by a non-governmental plan can create exposure to “other relief,” including extra-contractual damages.
+In addition to these standard ERISA penalties, failure to provide adequate Initial and Election notices by a non-governmental plan can create exposure to “other relief,” including extra-contractual damages.
 As in all suits under ERISA, the court is also permitted to award attorney’s fees and interests to the prevailing party.

-When it comes to COBRA, every single detail must be handled correctly the first time, every time.
-Since even one small mistake with COBRA compliance can spell disaster, many employers retain the services of a third-party administration company.
-Partnering with a professional administrator can help ensure that COBRA obligations are met in compliance with all applicable laws and regulations.
+Every detail of COBRA administration must be handled correctly the first time and every time.
+Even one small mistake can spell disaster.
+Partnering with DataPath Administrative Services can help you ensure that your company’s COBRA obligations are met in compliance with all applicable laws and regulations.

 For more information on COBRA compliance and regulations, visit https://www.dol.gov/agencies/ebsa/laws-and-regulations/laws/cobra